kebaldwi/ansible_lab_v1/LabGuide.md

 ```
 \#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#

-After a successful run of this playbook, we should see four new files in the review_configs directory.
+After a successful run of this playbook, we should see three new files in the review_configs directory.
 Take a moment to review the rendered configurations.
 As you can see, variables defined in the Jinja2 template have been replaced with values from both the host_vars and group_vars files.

 Now we are almost ready to review and run our configuration playbooks, but before that, let's briefly review the concept of Ansible Roles.